Maureen Healy

 Biography

-Maureen Healy is an award-winning author, sought-after speaker, and leader in the world of children’s elementary school education.
+Maureen Healy is an award-winning author, sought-after speaker, and expert in the world of children’s emotional health and education.
 Tal Ben-Shahar said, “Maureen has provided an important antidote to the difficult times that so many of our kids are going through these days” while describing Maureen’s new book: The Happiness Workbook for Kids (PESI, 2022).
 Prior books include: The Emotionally Healthy Child (New World Library, 2018) with a preface from the Dalai Lama, and Growing Happy Kids (HCI Books, 2012), along with a popular blog on Psychology Today’s website.
-Read More >

-Unique to Maureen her ability to integrate western science and the wisdom traditions in a secular (non-religious) way to help any adult, or child become healthier, as well as happier.
-Her work has been seen across all media platforms including The New York Times, Fortune, PBS, Scholastic magazine, and AOL’s streaming services, as well as NBC, ABC, and the CW.
-Her ability to distill complex ideas into simple, proven strategies to create more harmony and emotional health at home, as well as the classroom has been noticed.
+Unique to Maureen is her global experience working with parents and their children from the rural mountains of Mexico to upper Manhattan.
+Her work has been seen across all media platforms including The New York Times, Fortune, PBS, Scholastic magazine, and AOL’s streaming services, as well as NBC, ABC, and CW.
+Her ability to distill complex ideas into simple, proven strategies to create more emotional health and well-being at home, as well as the classroom has been noticed.
 The Dalai Lama said, “I hope Maureen’s book, The Emotionally Healthy Child, can contribute to more wholesome education for future generations.”

-With two decades of experience, Maureen has helped 1000s of parents and children in her office, and classroom.
-She’s taught from kindergarten to the college level, volunteered in Asia and even lived at the Base of the Himalayas in 2007.
-Her traditional educational credentials include a Bachelor of Arts in Psychology and Master of Business Administration (MBA) from Clark University in Worcester, Massachusetts, and a PhD program in Clinical Psychology at Fielding Graduate University in Santa Barbara, California.
-Maureen has also studied with scholars and scientists globally on the science of happiness, which has bolstered her joy immensely.
+With two decades of experience, Maureen has helped countless parents and children through teaching and school development.
+She’s taught from kindergarten to the college level, volunteered in Asia and worked with Tibetan refugee children in 2007.
+Her traditional educational credentials include a Bachelor of Arts in Psychology and Master of Business Administration (MBA) from Clark University and a PhD program in Clinical Psychology at Fielding Graduate University in Santa Barbara, California.
+Maureen has also studied with scholars and scientists globally on the science of childhood happiness, which has bolstered her joy immensely.

 Speaker Videos